Pre-Service Firefighter Education and Training

 Graduates of the Pre-Service Firefighter Education and Training program have been hired by fire departments in cities across the province and the country, including in Toronto, Mississauga, Hamilton, Vaughan, Ottawa, Winnipeg, Calgary, Vancouver and Halifax, as well as by the Canadian Forces.

-The purpose of the pre-graduate experience (a minimum of 172 hours) is to afford students an opportunity to integrate knowledge and skills learned and to apply them during intensive practice sessions using their basic skills in various areas.
+The purpose of the pre-graduate work experience (a minimum of 172 hours) is to afford students an opportunity to integrate knowledge and skills learned and to apply them during intensive practice sessions using their basic skills in various areas.
 The student will be required to have successfully completed all other vocational theory and skills courses within the Pre-Service Firefighter Education and Training program.